 The trail begins at a moderate grade and, thanks to a relatively new set of switchbacks, never gets too steep.
 You’ll cross under a power line before beginning a climb that ends with a level stretch, which is followed by a right turn and a series of short climbs to the scenic southeast summit at 1.2 miles.
+These short climbs are what makes Baxter Mountain one of the best easy hikes near Lake Placid for kids that are ready to be challenged a little.
 Continue for another 0.1 mile to more views from the northwest summit.

 Get there: Take Route 73 west from Lake Placid and turn left on Route 9N, toward Elizabethtown.
 The trailhead is 2 miles after the turn, at the top of the hill.

 Elevation: 2,440 feet

 Just across the road from the popular Cascade Mountain, the Balanced Rocks on Pitchoff offer a less crowded experience with excellent views and a pair of enormous boulders.

 The trail climbs immediately from the trailhead, then reaches an easy stretch along a short ridge before swinging left and charging steeply up.
 There’s a dip — that’s the summit up ahead, through the canopy — before the climbing resumes.
 Take note that there are several side trails along the way; just bear left to stay on the main path.
 At the T-intersection, turn right to continue for the final 0.1 mile to the Balanced Rocks.
 Left reaches the viewless summit in a half mile.

 Get there: From the intersection of Route 73 and Route 86 in Lake Placid, follow Route 73 toward Keene.
 Continue on Route 73 for 7.5 miles to the Pitchoff West Trail.